C00lplayer/Electricity-Price-Comparison/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After the program is run you should end up with a graph with your current plan vs. the other top 10 cheapest plans as seen below:
+After running the program which graphs the plans you should end up with a graph with your current plan vs. the other top 10 cheapest plans as seen below:

 ![Screenshot comparision graph.](https://github.com/C00lplayer/Electricity-Price-Comparison/blob/main/Graph%20of%20Plans%20Over%20Time.png?raw=true)

+Or if you run the program which analysis only 1 specific month you should end up with a csv file which contains all the plans sorted by the cheapest plan first like this: [CSV File]
 <p align="right">(<a href="#readme-top">back to top</a>)</p>